 - obtaining independent legal advice from a Community Law Centre or by engaging a lawyer

-- employing the services of a professional mediator.
+- employing a professional mediator or arbitrator.

-You should seek help from an independent professional advisor if the dispute is about contractual or other property rights which are matters between the charity and a third party.
+You should seek help from an independent professional advisor if the dispute is about contractual or other property rights, which are matters between the charity and a third party.
 For example:

 - employment issues or claims of unfair dismissal